-The BC Ministry of Environment approved Amendment No. 8 of the Core Area Liquid Waste Management Plan (CALWMP) on August 25, 2010.
-Since that time, the District of Oak Bay has developed a plan for separating its combined sewer systems serving the Humber and Rutland catchment areas in the Uplands neighborhood that is supported by the community, Oak Bay Council and the CRD Board to implement as committed to in Amendment No. 8.
-The purpose of Amendment No. 12 is to incorporate the necessary changes into the CALWMP by modifying Table 5.5 in Section 5 of Amendment No. 8, without impacting any other commitments already included in the CALWMP.
+Since that time, the District of Oak Bay has worked to develop a plan for separating its combined sewer systems serving the Humber and Rutland catchment areas in the Uplands neighborhood that is supported by the community, Oak Bay Council and the CRD Board to meet its commitment under the CALWMP.
+The purpose of this Amendment No. 12 is to incorporate the necessary changes into the CALWMP by modifying Table 5.5 in Section 5 of Amendment No. 8, without impacting any other commitments already included in the CALWMP.